GabrielPlayer/GravitySimulator/README.md

 ## Scaling and Visualization

-- **The radius of each planet is scaled proportionally based on its mass.
+- The radius of each planet is scaled proportionally based on its mass.
 However, due to the significant mass difference between the Sun and smaller planets like Earth, there is a noticeable size discrepancy, making Earth-like planets appear very small relative to the Sun.
-- **The camera zoom and movement allow you to explore different parts of the simulation and observe planets at various scales.
+- The camera zoom and movement allow you to explore different parts of the simulation and observe planets at various scales.

 ## Known Issues and Limitations

-- **Planet Size Discrepancy: Due to the high mass of the Sun compared to smaller planets, planets like Earth appear disproportionately small.
-This issue arises from - **scaling the radius directly based on mass.
+- **Planet Size Discrepancy**: Due to the high mass of the Sun compared to smaller planets, planets like Earth appear disproportionately small.
+This issue arises from scaling the radius directly based on mass.
-- **Performance: Adding a large number of planets may impact the simulation's performance, especially on lower-end systems.
+- **Performance**: Adding a large number of planets may impact the simulation's performance, especially on lower-end systems.